Pre-workout supplements are hugely popular in fitness circles. But the pre-workout supplement topic is also a bit misunderstood.

 Ingredients

-Since almost every single pre-workout supplement has its own unique formula, the length that one supplement lasts will depend on the ingredients in that formula.
+Since almost every single pre-workout supplement has its own unique formula, how long your pre-workout lasts depends largely on the ingredients within.

-Some ingredients have a longer, more drawn-out effect, while some are more acute and fast-acting.
+Some pre-workout ingredients have a longer, more drawn-out effect, while some are more acute and fast-acting.

-Many pre-workout supplements have caffeine.
-The effects of caffeine usually kick in within an hour, and last from 2-5 hours, depending on how fast your body metabolizes the caffeine.
+Many pre-workout supplements include caffeine.
+The effects of caffeine usually kick in within an hour, and last from 2-5 hours, depending on how fast your body metabolizes caffeine.

 Another common ingredient, the amino acid arginine (or l-arginine), has a half-life of 30-120 minutes, which is how long you can expect the effect of this to last.

-You may also have certain effects that last longer than others, based on different ingredients.
+Some effects may also last longer or shorter than others, based on different ingredients.
 The vasodilating effects (widening blood vessels to increase blood flow) of l-arginine, for example, will likely wear off before the energy boost from caffeine does.

 Tolerance to Caffeine